qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 ## securityLabel
 Mapped to `DocumentEntry.confidentialityCode`.
 Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ## ch-ext-deletionstatus
 Mapped to `DocumentEntry.deletionStatus`.
 Value set on both sides.<br>